ACEKaito1412/Filipino-Hand-Sign-Recognition/Server/README.md

 1. Clone the repository to your local machine:
    - git clone https://github.com/yourusername/fhs-api.git
-2. Install the required dependencies: `pip install -r requirements.txt`, which includes:
+2. Install the required dependencies which includes:

    - mediapipe
    - opencv